ftsrg/gamma/plugins/headless/README.md

   - **POST**
 	- **addProject** `/gamma/{workspace}/project` - Adds a project to the specified workspace.
 The request body is a multipart/form-data type body, which has a `file` field, where the zip file containing the project must be provided (examples of this can be found in the _Example: Workflow with Docker_ section).
 (Alternatively, in Postman, the file can be selected from the file system).
 The zip file must have the same name as the project.
 As an example, the `hu.bme.mit.gamma.test` project should be placed in `hu.bme.mit.gamma.test.zip`.

 	- **getResult** `/gamma/{workspace}/{project}` - Gets specified files and folders from the project found in the given workspace and zips them.
-The files and/or folders should be specified as raw data in the request body, specifying the relative paths from the project root, as `resultDirs`.
-Example: `"resultDirs":["src-gen","test-gen","trace/ExecutionTrace0.get"]`.
+The files and/or folders should be specified as raw data in the request body, specifying the relative paths from the project root, as `files`.
+Example: `"files":["src-gen","test-gen","trace/ExecutionTrace0.get"]`.
 If the given file or folder does not exists, it will not appear in the zip file (the request doesn't throw an exception).
   - **PUT**
   	- **addWorkspace** `/gamma/workspace` - Creates a workspace in the location specified in `config.properties`.
 Returns with the name (ID) of the workspace, which is used in further requests.
 	- **runCommand** `/gamma/{workspace}/{project}/run` - Starts an operation in the specified workspace and project, based on a `.ggen` file.
 The parameters are the following: